 1 my grandfather was also sent away because of TB.
 I, kind 2 of, remember, but I thought it was a dream.
-And, 3 apparently he left when I was very small because he had TB 4 and he had never returned, and we do not know where they 5 are buried up to now.
-But, I feel that it might be in 6 Quebec City.
+And, 3 apparently he left when I was very small because he had TB 1 and he had never returned, and we do not know where they 5 are buried up to now.
+But, I feel that it might be in 5 Quebec City.

-7 When my grandfather died, so my father took 8 his place in guiding the ships such as Seedy Hall 9 (phonetic) and Aniskobi (phonetic), these are the two 10 ships that I remember.
-And, my grandfather and my father 11 have helped guide these ships, but there were also others 12 that helped within the community.
+When my grandfather died, so my father took his place in guiding the ships such as Seedy Hall (phonetic) and Aniskobi (phonetic), these are the two ships that I remember.
+And, my grandfather and my father have helped guide these ships, but there were also others that helped within the community.

-13 And, myself, I first started going to 14 school in Iqaluit -- I can get back to that a little bit 15 later on.
+And, myself, I first started going to school in Iqaluit -- I can get back to that a little bit later on.
 But, our education was not easy.
-It was 16 difficult.
-The Inuit way of rearing children, their language, their culture, those are the only thing that we 17 18 knew.
-And, when we arrived to Igaluit, there were a 19 number of us that went to Federal Day School.
-When we 20 first started school, we did not know a word of English, 21 language, culture and we have not heard the gallunaat.
-22 And, for a lot of us, it was the first time that we have 23 seen a gallunaat, white person.
+It was difficult.
+The Inuit way of rearing children, their language, their culture, those are the only thing that we knew.
+And, when we arrived to Iqaluit, there were a number of us that went to Federal Day School.
+When we first started school, we did not know a word of English, language, culture and we have not heard the qallunaat.
+And, for a lot of us, it was the first time that we have seen a gallunaat, white person.